-While each type of business organization comes with advantages and disadvantages, a sole proprietorship is the simplest option, requiring the least paperwork and upfront investment.
-Yet it also impacts your personal liability, restricts how you can raise money and how you deal with debt.
+Each type of business organization comes with advantages and disadvantages, and a sole proprietorship is the simplest option, requiring the least paperwork and upfront investment.
+One of the other benefits of being a sole proprietorship is it offers the most control over your operations.

 Because sole proprietorships are directly connected with their owners, business income is earned by and directly passed to the owner.
 As a result, sole proprietorship taxes are paid as part of your personal income taxes.

 Even though you are taxed through your personal tax return, sole proprietors must also file IRS forms Schedule C and Schedule SE.
-While both are categorized as 1040 Forms—the long form for U.S. Individual Income Tax Returns—Schedule C is a record of your business’s profits and losses from the most recent fiscal year, while Schedule SE is used to determine how much you owe in self-employment taxes.
+While both are categorized as 1040 forms—the long form for U.S. Individual Income Tax Returns—Schedule C is a record of your business’s profits and losses from the most recent fiscal year, while Schedule SE is used to determine how much you owe in self-employment taxes.

-Sole proprietors are able to keep certain financial information about their businesses private.
-Other business structures, like S-Corps and C-Corps, are registered with the state and are required to file annual reports with state agencies that are often made available to the public as part of the business’s official record.
+Another strength of the sole proprietorship is that it can keep certain financial information private.
+Other business structures, like S-Corps, C-Corps and LLCs are registered with the state and are required to file annual reports with state agencies that are often made available to the public as part of the business’s official record.

 There are several other common business procedures that sole proprietors may forego, which further protects your privacy and control of the business.

-- Formal Reviews and Shareholder Votes
+- Formal reviews and shareholder votes

 Because there is no legal separation between an owner and a sole proprietorship, you can deposit your business revenue and pay business bills directly through your personal bank account.